vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 Synchronization in error
 ------------------------

-To report a connection error to the `Odoo support <https://leansoft.vn/help>`_, go to :menuselection:`Accounting Dashboard--> Configuration --> Accounting: Online Synchronization`, select the connection that failed, and copy the error description and the reference.
+To report a connection error to the `Leansoft support <https://leansoft.vn/help>`_, go to :menuselection:`Accounting Dashboard--> Configuration --> Accounting: Online Synchronization`, select the connection that failed, and copy the error description and the reference.